vegaprotocol/documentation/docs/concepts/new-to-vega.md

 ## How can I use Vega?

 #### Vega Wallet
-* [Get a Vega Wallet](/docs/tools/vega-wallet/cli-wallet/latest/create-wallet): You'll need it for staking, and you can connect it to Fairground, and use it for trading on Vega Console (through the wallet).
+* [Get a Vega Wallet](../tools/vega-wallet/cli-wallet/latest/create-wallet): You'll need it for staking, and you can connect it to Fairground and use it for trading on Vega Console.

 #### Token management and network governance
 * [Mainnet token interface](https://token.vega.xyz): Interact with your $VEGA tokens on the token interface.
-* [Mainnet FAQ](https://blog.vega.xyz/the-vega-restricted-mainnet-faqs-6bedc7a57f24): Regularly updated list of the most commonly asked questions and answers to help you get your bearings with restricted mainnet.
+* [Mainnet FAQ](https://blog.vega.xyz/the-vega-restricted-mainnet-faqs-6bedc7a57f24): List of the most commonly asked questions and answers to help you get your bearings with restricted mainnet.
 * [Fairground token interface](https://token.fairground.wtf): You can also try out the interface using testnet tokens, if you want to familiarise yourself with it first.

 #### Fairground, Vega's testnet